From the Dean

 In the Nicholas School, we recognize that diversity leads to excellence.
 Diversity of perspective and experience shapes not only how we teach, but how we conduct science and create knowledge, including how we understand the contours of problems we consider and the solutions that emerge.
 Consequently, we achieve excellence when we are diverse.
 Being exposed to different perspectives will result in us becoming better scientists, managers and practitioners as we seek to create and serve as environmental leaders of global consequence.

 —Toddi A. Steelman, Stanback Dean of the Nicholas School of the Environment

-We do a better job of identifying and building knowledge about environmental problems, developing novel research tactics to confront them, and teaching about them when we bring more diverse perspectives into the School.
 The 2017-2022 Nicholas School Strategic Plan outlines five goals for enhancing diversity and inclusion, an effort we believe is central to achieving our mission of creating knowledge and leaders of consequence for a sustainable future.

 On average, each member of the DEI Actionators has 15-20 years of higher education experience.
 DEI Actionators regularly participate in trainings and workshops related to diversity, equity and inclusion.
 A sampling of past trainings includes:

 - Actionators Training (Nicholas School of the Environment)

 - Bystander Training

 - Center Staging Diversity & Inclusion in Higher Education HR